Daivanamathil: Plot

-The story is about Anwar (Pritviraj) who discontinues his education further at the Aligarh Muslim University soon after his marriage.
-During his stay the Babri Masjid demolition occurs and as a result he turns a fundamentalist.
-His wife an educated Muslim girl (Bhavana) tries to alter and change the ideals of her Islamist fanatic husband.
+The story is about Anwar (Prithviraj Sukumaran) who continues his education further at the Aligarh Muslim University soon after his marriage.
+During his stay the Babri Masjid demolition occurs and as a result he turns into a fundamentalist.
+His wife, an educated Muslim girl Sameera (Bhavana), tries to change the ideals of her Islamist fanatic husband.
 But to reform himself he rather chooses the way to jail and starts afresh.
 The thread of the story is the aftermath of the Babri Masjid demolition and the Gujarat riots.

 Anwar encounters a group of Karsevaks in a train, all of them headed towards the demolition of Babri Masjid.
 The encounter greatly disturbs him and he is no longer the same loving and romantic husband to his wife as well as the engrossed PG student.

-He writes a letter to Samira about his intentions and his decision to join Jehad to seek revenge on others.
+He writes a letter to Sameera about his intentions and his decision to join Jehad to seek revenge on others.
 Anwar goes on to become a full-time extremist and plants a bomb in a hotel at the Ramzan time.
 This hurts his grandfather a lot who is always against extremism.

 Anwar on the other hand is unstoppable and believes that the deaths of innocents are a part of the Jehad.
 Sahib tells his grandson to stop all his activities at once and warns him about the ugly consequences, the community has to face, because of his deeds, but to no avail.

 Meanwhile, Anwar lands up in jail.
-Samira only has one wish, her husband should come back to his normal life.
+Sameera only has one wish, her husband should come back to his normal life.
 He should become her old Anwar, romantic and soft person.
+During the long jail term, Anwar is shown to grow back into his old gentle self, and Sameera diligently waits for the day of his release.
+On the day of the release, Sameera boards a bus that goes up to the prison, but the bus explodes killing all of the passengers including Sameera, presumably as a result of terrorist activity.
+The movie closes as we see the reformed and released Anwar waiting at the prison gate in vain to see Sameera who will never come.